joannakl/ossd/_includes/daily/week14.markdown

 - Make your blog post.
 Reflect on the last week class discussion and your group's progress.

-- Start workig for your project presentation.
+- Start working for your project presentation.

 - Finalize all the individual contributions.